cirosantilli/cpp-cheat/ffmpeg/README.md

     FFmpeg also takes care of breaking up the decoding into packages and sending / receiving it.

+The trade-off is that you spend some CPU-time encoding/decoding, but given the huge cost of the network and storage, it is worth it.

 Video / audio compression is different form that of images since multiple images can be compressed together as they differ very little between them.

+FFmpeg also deals with subtitles, e.g. with `avcodec_decode_subtitle2`.

 ## libav